Carter County License Hearing Guide

 - Medical appointments

-- Costs and Application Process: You'll need to apply for a restricted license through the Tennessee Department of Safety and Homeland Security.
-There will be application fees and other associated costs.
+- Costs and Application Process: The application process for a restricted license involves submitting an application to the Tennessee Department of Safety and Homeland Security, providing proof of eligibility, and paying the required fees.

 Getting Your License Back